 Sick Leave

-When a staff member is ill, he or she must contact the locally assigned district building as per district policy and procedures in order for the local district to obtain an appropriate substitute.
+• When a staff member is ill, he or she must contact the locally assigned district building as per district policy and procedures in order for the local district to obtain an appropriate substitute.
 Staff must contact the BRIC office no later than 8:00 a.m. the day of the absence.

-When a staff person is in need of consecutive sick days, the staff member will inform the local district again each day per district policy and procedures so a substitute may be retained.
+• When a staff person is in need of consecutive sick days, the staff member will inform the local district again each day per district policy and procedures so a substitute may be retained.
 Staff must again notify the BRIC office by 8:00 a.m. on each consecutive day of sick leave.

-BRIC Teacher Specialists must send a completed BRIC Request for Leave form to the BRIC Supervisor within five (5) school days after returning to work.
-BRIC Paraprofessionals must send a completed BRIC Request for Leave form within five (5) school days after returning to work and no later than the end of the pay period during which the absence occurred, whichever comes first.
+• BRIC Paraprofessionals must send a completed BRIC Request for Leave form within three (3) school days after returning to work and no later than the end of the pay period during which the absence occurred, whichever comes first.

-BRIC reserves the right to request a Physician’s note for absence due to illness when such leave exceeds three or more consecutive days or becomes excessive.
+• BRIC reserves the right to request a Physician’s note for absence due to illness when such leave exceeds three (3) or more consecutive days or becomes excessive.

 Personal Leave

-Staff must inform local supervisory and administrative personnel of all approved leaves in advance.
+• Staff must inform local supervisory and administrative personnel of all approved leaves in advance.

 Professional Leave

-Staff attending common conferences/in-service training events are encouraged to carpool or secure local district transportation vehicles.
+• Staff attending common conferences/in-service training events are encouraged to carpool or secure local district transportation vehicles.

 Canceling a Leave

-It is the responsibility of the BRIC Employee requesting leave to maintain a copy of the submitted BRIC Request for Leave form in the event there are questions regarding the leave or the leave needs to be cancelled.
+It is the responsibility of the BRIC Employee requesting leave to maintain a copy of the submitted BRIC Request for Leave form in the event there are questions regarding the leave or the leave needs to be canceled.

-To cancel a leave request, the staff person must write the word ‘CANCEL’ across the top of their retained copy of the original leave form and re-submit the form to the appropriate BRIC supervisor.
+To cancel a leave request, the staff person must write the word ‘CANCEL’ across the top of their retained copy of the original leave form and re-submit the form to the BRIC office.
 The staff person must also notify their local district of any approved changes or cancellations of leave.

 Assignment